Wednesday, September 13, 2023

 Rainbow Valley

-Rainbow Valley is located in the James Range, seventy-four kilometres southeast of Alice Springs.
-Access is along a twenty-two-kilometre sandy and corrugated road east of the Stuart Highway.
-Our van tyres were reduced to twenty-eight psi, and our Chev tyres were reduced from sixty-five to forty psi to give us a smoother ride.
+Access is via a twenty-two-kilometre sandy and corrugated track east of the Stuart Highway.
+Our van tyres were deflated to 28 psi, and our Chevrolet tyres were lowered from 65 to 40 psi to ensure a smoother ride.

-It's not unusual to see camels in desert areas, but we were surprised to see them so close to the road;
+It's common to see camels in desert areas, but we were surprised to encounter them so close to the road.

-There are two campsites, and we are in the bush campsite with ten bays more suitable for caravans.
-The main camp is closer to the claypan and sandstone cliffs, but the five sites there are much smaller and more suited to camper trailers and tents.
+There are two campgrounds, and we are at the bush campsite, which has ten bays, more suitable for caravans.
+The main camp is closer to the claypan and sandstone cliffs, but the five sites there are much smaller and better suited for camper trailers and tents.

-On our first evening, we cooked a marinated beef brisket that we bought from home.
-Firstly, it was cooked in the camp oven with heat beads, finished over the fire and served with a Thai-style salad and crispy onion.
+On our first evening, we cooked a marinated beef brisket that we brought from home.
+First, it was cooked in the camp oven with heat beads, then finished over the fire and served with a Thai-style salad and crispy onion.

-Fly nets are necessary, and the annoying little buggers only disappear once the sun sets, so eating our dinner under the stars and in front of the fire was lovely.
+Fly nets are essential, and the pesky little bugs only disappear after sunset, so eating our dinner under the stars in front of the fire was lovely.

-While the cliffs behind the claypan are impressive during the day, they come into their own once the sun sets.
-This is when the colours of the sandstone indeed come alive.
+While the cliffs behind the claypan are impressive during the day, they truly reveal their beauty once the sun sets.
+This is when the colours of the sandstone genuinely come alive.

 No comments: